RESOURCES

 AFTER 2 YEARS

-IMPORTANT: Please read this guide when you plan to install your Luxury Vinyl Tiles and right before starting your installation.
+IMPORTANT: Please read this guide when you are planning to install your Luxury Vinyl Planks and again, right before starting your installation.

 BACKGROUND

-INNOVATIVE CONCEPT OF THE EXCELSIOR FLOORING 5.0mm LVP
+INNOVATIVE CONCEPT OF THE EXCELSIOR FLOORING LUXURY VINYL PLANKS AND TILES

-Excelsior Floorings 5.0mm LVP does not expand or contract out of tolerance when installed correctly, and does not have a locking system.
+Excelsior Floorings LVP/LVT does not expand or contract out of tolerance when installed correctly, and does not have a locking system.
 It is not a "floating" floor like Laminate, WPC or SPC.
-Our LVP does not need to float to absorb dimensional changes and therefore, it does not need the traditional expansion gap around the perimeter.
-Instead, our 5.0mm LVP should always be installed tight fitting to the boarders of your room, be it up against the base boards or wall edges and thereafter, all planks and tiles should fit snug and tight to one another throughout the floor area.
-In fact, our product is so dimensionally stable, you do not necessarily have to glue it into position, but more about that later in this description.
+Our LVP/LVT does not need to float to absorb dimensional changes and therefore, it does not need the traditional expansion gap around the perimeter.
+Instead, our LVP/LVT should always be installed tight fitting to the boarders of your room, be it up against the base boards or wall edges and thereafter, all planks and tiles should fit snug and tight to one another throughout the floor area.

 INSTALLATION OPTIONS